 Assessments have been made of the Board's premises and accesses have been improved, disabled toilets installed and a hearing loop installed where required.
-Unfortunately access to the upper floors of both offices is restricted for some disabled stakeholders but provision has been made to allow all services to be provided on the ground floors.
+Unfortunately access to the upper floors of both offices is restricted for some stakeholders with mobility issues, but provision has been made to allow all services to be provided on the ground floors.